 - May be used for staging evaluation to define extent of cancer or presence of multifocal or multicentric cancer in the ipsilateral breast, or as screening of the contralateral breast cancer at time of initial diagnosis (category 2B).
-There are no high-level data to demonstrate that the use of MRI to facilitate local therapy decisionmaking improves local recurrence or survival.1 - May be helpful for breast cancer evaluation before and after preoperative systemic therapy to define extent of disease, response to treatment, and potential for breast-conservation therapy. - May be useful in identifying otherwise clinically occult disease in patients presenting with axillary nodal metastases (cT0, cN+), with Paget disease, or with invasive lobular carcinoma poorly (or inadequately) defined on mammography, ultrasound, or physical examination.

-- False-positive findings on breast MRI are common.
+There are no high-level data to demonstrate that the use of MRI to facilitate local therapy decisionmaking improves local recurrence or survival. - May be helpful for breast cancer evaluation before and after preoperative systemic therapy to define extent of disease, response to treatment, and potential for breast-conservation therapy. - May be useful in identifying otherwise clinically occult disease in patients presenting with axillary nodal metastases (cT0, cN+), with Paget disease, or with invasive lobular carcinoma poorly (or inadequately) defined on mammography, ultrasound, or physical examination. - False-positive findings on breast MRI are common.
 Surgical decisions should not be based solely on the MRI findings.
-Additional tissue sampling of areas of concern identified by breast MRI is recommended. - The utility of MRI in follow-up screening of patients with prior breast cancer is undefined.
-It should generally be considered for: - 1) Patients with dense breasts treated with BCS + RT - 2) Those diagnosed before the age of 50 - 3) Whose lifetime risk of a second primary breast cancer is >20% based on models largely dependent on family history, such as in those with the risk associated with inherited susceptibility to breast cancer.2 - Routine annual MRI is not indicated for follow-up screening of women with a history of breast cancer, except for those with a high lifetime risk of a second primary breast cancer.^{2,3,4}
+Additional tissue sampling of areas of concern identified by breast MRI is recommended. - The utility of MRI in follow-up screening of most patients with prior breast cancer is undefined and annual MRI is recommended in patients with personal history of breast cancer who: - 1) were diagnosed age ≤ 50 or - 2) have dense breasts - Routine annual follow-up screening using MRI is not indicated, except for women with a high lifetime risk of a second primary breast cancer.
+2,3,4